maxdeviant/degree/overview.md

 * The Hand and Small Council convene to discuss features for next sprint
 * Sprints can last from around 2-4 weeks

-#Debriefing (Review)
->"It is easy to be wise after the event." – Arthur Conan Doyle

-At the end of each iteration, some time should be allotted for debriefing team members and the client on the completed iteration.